austin0209/am-sprite-labeler/README.md

 A game development utility written with the LibGDX framework for labeling and loading in sprite sheets with ununiform sprite dimensions.
 This application spits out a CSV that your program can read to load in sprites.

+## Usage
+You can download a runnable jar from the repo, or you can click [here](https://github.com/austin0209/am-sprite-labeler/raw/master/AM%20Sprite%20Labeler.jar).
+Note that this program has only been tested to work with Java versions 1.8-1.12.
-To use it, select each sprite with a rectangle and give it a name.
+Select each sprite with a rectangle and give it a name.
 Use the function keys to save/read files.

 ## Output:
 Each entry of the CSV will be formatted as follows: